mohanamisra/tic-tac-toe/README.md

 issue_3: AI too primitive.
 Need to implement minimax function but not make it unbeatable (no game is fun if unbeatable).

 issue_4: Need to pack away functions in modules and objects.

+Check out the project <a href = "https://mohanamisra.github.io/tic-tac-toe/">RIGHT HERE!</a>.